unipartdigital/udes-open/addons/udes_load_testing/README.md

 N.B: files will be appended.
 The filename can be specified directly by setting the _filename attribute before calling `super().setUpClass()`

-If you wish to view your results in an ASCII plot, call the `_report` method - this should be done in another test When using `parameterized`.
+If you wish to view your results in an ASCII plot, call the `_report` method - this should be done in the TestCase's `tearDown` method
+When using `parameterized`.